jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 implies that there is a gap between the two parts separated by the page break.
-However, because this is considered part of the meaning of "pb" it may not be required by the encoding guide-lines for the documnet that a gap, say, a blank character or a linefeed is also redundantly encoded in the string content of the document as well.
+However, because this is considered part of the meaning of "pb" it may not be required by the encoding guide-lines for the document that a gap, say, a blank character or a linefeed is also redundantly encoded in the string content of the document as well.
 (It may even be forbidden to do so!)
 But then a search on the string content may miss phrases separated by a page break::